Javier Marías: Life

-Javier Marías Franco was born in Madrid on 20 September 1951, as the fourth of five sons.
+Javier Marías Franco was born in Madrid on 20 September 1951.
 His father was the philosopher Julián Marías, who was briefly imprisoned and then banned from teaching for opposing Franco (the father of the protagonist of Your Face Tomorrow was given a similar biography).
 His mother was the writer Dolores Franco Manera.
 Marías was the fourth of five sons.
 Two of his siblings were art historian Fernando and film critic and economist Miguel.
 He was the nephew and cousin of, respectively, filmmakers Jesús "Jess" Franco and Ricardo Franco.
 Marías spent parts of his childhood in the United States, where his father taught at various institutions, including Yale University and Wellesley College.
 His mother died when Javier was 26 years old.
 He was educated at the Colegio Estudio in Madrid.
 After having returned to Madrid, Marías studied philosophy and literary sciences at the Complutense University of Madrid from 1968 to 1973.
 From the 1970s onwards, he was involved in translating English literary works into the Spanish language.
 His first literary employment consisted of translating Dracula scripts for his maternal uncle, Jesús Franco.